How Do You Clean Infant Ears?

 2. Using Baby Ear Drops

 If the build-up is deep, you might need to use ear drops.
-Before administering ear drops, ensure that you use the ones which are recommended by your baby’s paediatrician.
-Calm down your baby and keep him engaged in some activity, else choose a time of the day when your baby is usually silent and rested.
+Before administering ear drops, ensure that you use the ones which your baby’s paediatrician recommends.
+Calm down your baby and keep him engaged in some activity; otherwise, choose a time of the day when your baby is usually silent and rested.
 Hold the bottle of ear drops in your palms to slightly warm it up.
 Lay your baby on your lap, with the blocked ear facing towards you.
 Use an eyedropper and fill it up with the solution in the bottle.

-Place the dropper close to the baby’s ear, and drop the solution gradually, until the baby’s ear canal is completely full.
+Place the dropper close to the baby’s ear and drop the solution gradually until the baby’s ear canal is full.
 Wait a few minutes for the solution to settle inside the ear.
-Your baby may feel a weird sensation, so ensure to keep him calm.
-The ear drops will soften the wax in the canal, which will then flow out of the ear.
-Next dip a washcloth in warm water, squeeze out excess water and clean up any excess drops and the wax that flowed out of the ear.
-Do not try to put the washcloth inside baby ears.
-This treatment needs to be repeated for at least three to five days as recommended by your doctor.
+Your baby may feel a weird sensation, so keep him calm.
+The ear drops will soften the wax in the canal and then flow out of the ear.
+Next, dip a washcloth in warm water, squeeze out excess water, and clean up any excess drops and wax that flow out of the ear.
+Do not try to put the washcloth inside the baby’s ears.
+This treatment must be repeated for at least three to five days, as your doctor recommends.

 Safety Tips to Follow When Cleaning Your Baby’s Ears